e271828e/Flight.jl/docs/notes/design/spec_rewrite_plan.md

 **P3.2 Per-section procedure** (the content-preservation core):

-1. Extract the section's normative claims as a bullet inventory (scratchpad, not committed).
+1. Extract the section's normative claims as a bullet inventory (untracked `p32_inventories/` beside the spec, one file per section; deleted at Phase 3 close — kept on disk so the verifier and the end-of-pass review can consult it).
 2. Rewrite to the template: context first, rule marked, mechanism with a code sketch where the section is prose-heavy (candidate sketches: a `sample_times` declaration next to its compiled `(D, Φ)` pairs for §8.5; a staging/drain timeline for §9.4).
 3. Re-verify every inventory claim against the rewrite; diff the section's row citations and glossary links.
-4. Present diff → approval → commit (one commit per section or small cluster).
+4. Commit (one commit per full section or per chapter light-cluster), checks green.
+No new section numbers during P3.2: proposed splits (§9.2, §10.4) are realized as `####` sub-headings; real splits, if still wanted, wait for Phase 4.
+5. An independent verifier agent (fresh context) compares the baseline section against the rewrite using the claim inventory; findings are fixed (follow-up commit) before the next section launches.
+Decisions needing Miguel — R1 borderline keep/reduce calls, unclear-meaning flags, structural proposals — queue into a chapter-end digest rather than blocking per section.

 **P3.3 Work order.** Recommended: chapter-linear within a part, starting with Part II (worst offender, and the part most consulted during kernel